casual-impression/hello-world/README.md

   There are 9 programming languages I can "speak", in total.
 Tolerant but not great.
   And my main purpose of joining this community, at this point, is to improve this result, both ways:
   1. Latitude: more languages I can speak, more versatile tasks I am able to perform.
-  2. Depth: it's always good to know of how to start a dialogue.
-But I also have to know how to continue it.
+  2. Depth: it's always good to know how to start a dialogue.
+But I would also like to understand how to continue it.
 Delving into different programming area, hope I'll be able to become better I am right now.

 Let's help each other!